madison-nicole/what-type-of-pokemon-gym-leader-are-you/README.md

 <br>
 <br>

+## Technical Aspects
+This program was built using HTML5, CSS3, JavaScript, and jQuery.
+The quiz was built and deployed through Render.

 ## Specifications
 - The '/src' file contains all of the files necessary to run the program.
 - The program imports data for the questions, answers, images, outcomes, and anything specific to the quiz via a JSON file, named 'data.json.'
 Thus, the code could be reused for any future quiz.